Alberta Driver Licensing

 - Purchase your license card and get a temporary card that’s valid for 30 days.
 Check your mailbox for your permanent learner’s permit and start your journey to driver’s success.

 You’ve passed your knowledge test and now you’re ready to hit the road.
 The road test is available for Class 4, Class 5 Basic (Class 5B), and Class 5 advanced (Class 5A).
-At Riverbend, we provide a road test rental car for anyone who needs it.
 We make it easy to get you to driving freedom.
 Road Test Prep Take your time.
-It’s always important to learn new driving skills by practising to be safe on the road.
+It’s always important to learn new driving skills by practicing to be safe on the road.
 You won’t become a great driver overnight.
 Educate yourself and you’ll be more confident by the time you get to the road test.

 Re-classing Your License